PhagoroyeBabs/Excelfile/README.md

 The Data used in this Analysis is gotten from [IMDb](https://www.imdb.com/)
 -----------------------

-**Find attached Excel Work book which contain the Raw Xlxs File, Cleaned Data and also the Analysis**
+# Technologies Used:
-- [x] Infographic *PPT file*
+- [x] Excel
-- [x] Excel Work book of Analysis
+- [x] PowerPoint

 ### Tools Used

-> I made use of Power query, Power pivot, Excel Advance Formular, Charts.
+>I made use of Power query, Power pivot, Excel Advance Formular, Charts.